The U.S. Government and Global Health Security

 |Zika Congenital Syndrome||2015||5-10% of all babies of women with confirmed Zika virus infection in the U.S. had Zika associated birth defects|

-Concerns about such outbreaks has fueled efforts to improve local, national, and international capabilities to address emerging diseases.
+Concerns about such outbreaks, therefore, has fueled efforts to improve local, national, and international capabilities to address emerging diseases.
 For example, in 2005, WHO member states agreed to revise the International Health Regulations (IHR), a long-standing international agreement that outlines roles and responsibilities for countries and international organizations in global health security (see Box 1).
 The revised IHR, among other things, requires countries to develop minimum capacities to detect, report, assess, and respond to outbreaks and other public health emergencies.
-More recently, noting that progress on meeting the IHR requirements has been slow and unequal across regions, in 2014, a group of governments and other stakeholders launched the Global Health Security Agenda (GHSA), a multilateral initiative to speed country progress in identifying and addressing gaps in basic global health security capacities (see Box 2).
+In 2014, noting that progress on meeting the IHR requirements had been slow and unequal across regions, a group of governments – with the U.S. playing an instrumental role – and other stakeholders launched the Global Health Security Agenda (GHSA), a multilateral initiative to speed country progress in identifying and addressing gaps in basic global health security capacities (see Box 2).
 In addition, growing recognition of the importance of global health security to broader economic and social development has been reflected in the inclusion of a global health security objective under the U.N.
 Sustainable Development Goals (adopted in 2015) as well as by multiple recent endorsements of global health security efforts by the leaders of the G7 and G20.

 |Box 1: Defining Global Health Security|